dbabs629/dbabs629/README.md

-- 👋 Hi, I’m @dbabs629
+- 👋 Hi, I’m Daniel
-- 👀 I’m a full stack developer
+- 👀 I’m a front-end developer and aspiring Full-stack developer
 - 🌱 I’m currently learning TypeScript and improving my knowledge of Node.js
 - 💞️ I’m looking to collaborate on a job & interested joining a team
 - 📫 How to reach me checkout my portfolio website or through Linkedin